mxu34/DPGP/README.md

 ### Improvement:
-The python version code fixed several bugs in the MATLAB version of code. <br>
+(a) fixed several bugs in the MATLAB version of code. <br>
-The code structure is more clear and can easily be implemented for various applications. <br>
+(b) The code structure is more clear and can easily be implemented for various applications. <br>
 Thanks members of SafeAI lab for discussion! <br>